Please note: this article and the websites linked therein may contain images of Aboriginal and Torres Strait Islander people who have passed away.

 “2008: Laura” is Episode 1 of Season 1 of “My Place” which can be purchased through the Australian Children’s Television Foundation online shop and may also be available at your school or local library.

 “Stolen Girl” by Trina Saffioti & Norma MacDonald

-This picture book is suitable for primary aged students.
-It is a fictionalised account of the Stolen Generation that tells of an Aboriginal girl taken from her family by the government and sent to a children’s home.
-She sings and dreams of her mother and the life they once shared but each morning is woken by the bell to the harsh reality of the children’s home.
+This picture book is suitable for primary-aged students.
+It is a fictional account of the Stolen Generations.
+Stolen Girl is about an Aboriginal girl taken from her family by the government and sent to a children’s home.
+She sings and dreams of her mother and the life they once shared, but each morning is woken by the bell to the harsh reality of the children’s home.
 Finally, one day she unlocks the door and takes her first step toward home.